vvvm23/vdvae/README.md

 Original paper can be found [here](https://arxiv.org/abs/2011.10650).

+VD-VAEs are quite memory hungry and currently this program does not support multiple GPUs.
+Tweak the `hps.py` file until it runs on your GPU.

 ## Modifications
 - Replacing default residual connections with ReZero connections (see citations).
 Might enable faster convergence at larger depths.
 - Replacing Mixture of Logistics output and loss with simple MSE reconstruction and KL loss, more weighted towards reconstruction loss.